Ferdinand von Quast: First World War

 Fighting in the Battle of Tirlemont (Hautem-Sainte-Marguerite), von Quast was promoted to General der Infanterie on 19 August 1914.
 In 1916 he participated in the Battle of the Somme where he and his corps were positioned in the southern sector near Péronne.
 His stern defensive and his organizatorial skills were noticed and he received the Pour le Merite from the hand of Emperor Wilhelm II on 11 August.
 In January 1917 Quast was assigned to lead the prestigious Guards Corps, a command he held until September when he was named commander of the 6th Army.
 On 10 April 1918 he was awarded the oak leaves to his Pour le Merite.

 After the war

-After the fighting ended and the demobilisation of the high command von Quast relinquished his command and put in the leadership reserve.
+After the fighting ended, and with the demobilisation of the high command, von Quast relinquished his command and was put in the leadership reserve.
 On 18 January 1919 he was assigned command of Grenzschutz-Armeeoberkommando Nord (literally Border Protection – Army High Command North) as part of the Provisional Reichswehr at Königsberg.
 After the Treaty of Versailles was signed von Quast requested his retirement and finally retired on 7 July 1919.
 He died in Potsdam.